 Contrary to what late-night infomercials and #sponsored Instagram pics would have you believe, there is no magic bullet for losing weight.
 Ask any health and fitness expert and they’ll tell you that losing weight requires watching what you eat.

 But that doesn’t mean you need to log every bite you take and count every calorie.
 “Counting calories is more of a starting point for weight loss,” says functional medicine nutritionist Katie Morra, M.S., R.D., L.D.N.
 “Everyone should know about how many calories they need per day to maintain or to lose weight and what that looks like in terms of food.
 But counting calories is tiring and unrealistic for most people.”
-Not to mention, that sort of detailed tracking may lead to stress or even disordered eating.
+Not to mention, that sort of detailed tracking can lead to stress or even disordered eating.

 Plus, if you’re just taking wild guesses about your portion sizes, chances are the calories you’re tracking aren’t even accurate anyway, says Alexia Lewis, M.S., R.D., L.D.N., C.H.C., of N.E.W Motivation Coaching.

 So instead of painstakingly logging every handful of pretzels you grab when you walk through the kitchen, get started with these simple, no-math-involved ways to lose weight, straight from dietitians themselves.

 Not all calories are created equal—especially if the calories you’re eating are pumped full of additives.
 Some of the chemicals added to foods are even referred to as “obesogens,” which have been shown to disrupt the metabolism and contribute to weight gain.
 (Research published in Nature has found that emulsifiers, a super common food additive, can impact gut health and cause obesity in animals.)